tiagofreire-pt/rpi_uputronics_stratum1_chrony/README.md

 ## Checklist aiming a low latency and jitter environment @ January 2024:
 - [X] Research system hardware topology, using lscpu
 - [X] Determine which CPU sockets and I/O slots are directly connected.
-- [X] Follow hardware manufacturer's guidelines for low latency hardware tuning.
+- [X] Follow hardware manufacturer`s guidelines for low latency hardware tuning.
 - [X] Ensure that adapter cards are installed in the most performant I/O.
 - [X] Ensure that CPU/memory/storage is installed and operating at its **nominal** supported frequency.
 - [X] Make sure the OS is fully updated.